Chart Color Schemes

 King Island has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch identified six projects likely affecting this region.
 Notable initiatives include King Island Hospital Redevelopment - Stage 2, Currie Main Street Improvements, King Island Hub Project, and Ocean Dunes Golf Course Expansion.
-The following list details those deemed most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.